donkey/Junk-Email-Blocking/README.md

 PuTTY is required on the exchange server, after the installation of PuTTY 64bit done, _pscp.exe_ (PuTTY Secure Copy) is used to transfer the block list blocked senders to the Smarthost.
 In order to avoid a password prompt, a keyparent must be created with PuTTY Key Generator (_puttygen.exe_).
 The generated public key is copied into the file _authorized_keys_ under the home directory of the user in the directory .ssh.
 So the script with _pscp_ is able to authenticate at the Smarthost.

 On the Linux Smarthost is a shell script to convert the lines to the Unix (LF) format.
 This one-line creates the appropriate output to the postfix directory via pipe to the _junkbl_access_ file.
-Save the `code` to a scrip file like _junkbl.sh_ and make it executable with _chmod +x junkbl.sh_.

 `cat /tmp/extracted-JunkEmails.asc | tr , '\n' | sed 's/[{}]//g;s/^[ \t]*//;/^\s*$/d;s/\r$//g;s/$/\t 550/' | tail -n+3 > /etc/postfix/junkbl_access`<br>

+Save the `code` to a scrip file like _junkbl.sh_ and make it executable with _chmod +x junkbl.sh_.<br>

-Build the Postfix hash database.
+Build the Postfix hash databas.
 `postmap /etc/postfix/junkbl_access`

 The stream-editor - sed converts the (CR/LF) line breaks to (LF), insert LF in place of comma, removes whitespace characters and append the error code 550 at the end of each line, so that the unsolicited e-mails of the blocked senders list are rejected during the attempt to deliver.